xazalea/bellum/README.md

 # Bellum - Hyper VM Platform

 Bellum is a hyper virtual machine platform that allows you to run multiple virtual machines (Windows, Linux, Android, Xbox, and more) directly in your web browser.
-All files are stored in the cloud using Puter.js, ensuring fast access and no local storage usage.
+All files are stored locally using HiberFile (IndexedDB), ensuring fast access and data privacy.

 ## Features

 - 🖥️ Multiple VM types: Windows, Linux, Android, DOS, and more
-- ☁️ Cloud storage via Puter.js (no local storage needed)
+- 💾 persistent local storage via HiberFile (no cloud needed)
 - 🚀 Fast and efficient emulation
 - 🎮 Run apps and games from different platforms
 - 💾 Automatic file management and synchronization